shaunduncan/helga/docs/source/api.rst

     :members: configure

-    .. _helga.settings.irc:
+    .. _helga.settings.chat:

-    IRC Settings
+    Chat Settings
-    """"""""""""
+    """""""""""""
-    Settings that pertain to how helga operates with and connects to IRC
+    Settings that pertain to how helga operates with and connects to a chat server

     .. autodata:: NICK
     .. autodata:: CHANNELS